 FAQs

-Absolutely!
-Dr. Poulakos offers both in-person and telehealth appointments.
-Largely driven by the COVID-19 pandemic, telehealth appointments have become a huge part of our practice.
-It has allowed us to increase access to quality care.
-What is important is that you are most comfortable, hence Dr. Poulakos offers both in-person and virtual appointments.
+Dr. Poulakos offers both virtual AND in-person appointments at his office in the heart of Greenwich Village.
+What is important is that you are most comfortable.
 You can elect to have your appointments entirely virtual or a hybrid of both in-person and virtual.
 If you regularly see Dr. Poulakos at his office and have a particularly difficult day at work or suddenly do not feel so well that morning, it is always an option to request a change to conduct your session virtually.
 We recognize the challenges of a fast-paced lifestyle and are ready to adapt to what works best for you.

 Of course you can.
 Dr. Poulakos’s services are extensive.
 Patients have the option of seeing Dr. Poulakos for psychotherapy, medication management, or a combination of both.
 For more on what each service entails as well as a comprehensive list of the presentations that he treats, please navigate to the Services and What We Treat tabs of the website.